The Bells Up Story:

-That’s the question Dave Specter’s wife Sara asked him eight years ago, in January 2009.
-This, while watching Sara’s professional mentor battle pancreatic cancer at age 40, and after Dave’s mental and physical breakdown from more than a decade as a successful corporate tax attorney.
+That’s the question Sara asked Dave 15 years ago, following his mental and physical breakdown from more than a decade as a successful corporate tax attorney.
+This, while watching Sara’s professional mentor battle pancreatic cancer at age 40.

-Dave left the legal field, dedicating himself full-time to learning the business of making wine as a professional from Joe Henke, of Henke Winery, while we lived in Cincinnati, Ohio.
+Dave left the legal field, dedicating himself full-time to learning the business of making wine as a professional at Henke Winery while we lived in Cincinnati, Ohio.

-After Dave won two different amateur national winemaking competitions in two months with two different wines, we relocated to Newberg, Oregon, where we vacationed four years earlier.
-In 2013 we established Bells Up Winery and our winemaking and winegrowing dreams took root.
+After Dave won two different amateur national winemaking competitions with two different wines, we decided to relocate to Newberg, Oregon.
+In 2013, we established Bells Up Winery and our winemaking dreams took root.